-1. Johns Hopkins University in Baltimore, MD
+Johns Hopkins University in Baltimore, MD

-|School Highlight: Ranked as the medical school with the top internal medicine program in the country by U.S. News & World Report.|
+|School Highlight: Johns Hopkins University was ranked as the school with the second best internal medicine program in the country by U.S. News & World Report.|

 Columbia University in New York, NY

-|School Highlight: Columbia University's College of Physicians and Surgeons ranks eighth on U.S. News & World Report's 2015 list of medical schools with the best internal medicine programs.|
+|School Highlight: Columbia University's College of Physicians and Surgeons ranks ninth on U.S. News & World Report's 2016 list of medical schools with the best internal medicine programs.|

-Top Medical Schools with Surgical Programs
+Top Surgical Programs

 |Harvard University||Students can participate in surgical and anesthesia fellowships in Rwanda and Haiti||Boston, MA|